-I know that headline makes it sound like the Academy Awards are already done and dusted, but in an effort to do things a little differently this year, they're actually taking place as we speak (er, as I write).
-Oh yes—these little red carpet rundowns have become so popular over the years that I've decided to weigh in on the beauty looks AS THEY HAPPEN.
-So like live-blogging... in the beauty sense.
+The Academy Awards are taking place as we speak (er, I write).
+These little red carpet rundowns have become so popular over the years that I've decided to weigh in on the beauty looks AS THEY HAPPEN.

 I'm adding pics in the order I get 'em (not necessarily in order of best to worst, hehe).
-Keep checking back through the night and again tomorrow for updates!
+Scroll through to see all the looks!

 Maria's red carpet beauty history features more misses than hits, but here (where it matters the most), I think she finally hit a home run.
 Well, almost.
 Her hair colour is perfect; no visible roots and it's been braided into a loose, low chignon with fantastic texture.
 REALLY fantastic.
 I love this updo.
 Unfortunately not crazy about the thick nude gloss and obvious bottom lip liner (her makeup was way more fresh here).
 But if you zoom out and take in the look as a whole, it's a pretty big improvement.